rydens/multiuser/README.md

 make some websites.
 This just makes things easier for everyone.

-## `pushpush`, soon to be `multiupdate`
+## `multiupdate`
-`pushpush`, right now, just goes out to `/usr/bin`, where this stuff will be kept so others can use it, and it deletes all the files.
+`multiupdate` is a simple program that goes out to where these programs are stored so that anyone can access them, `/usr/bin/multiuser`, and deletes all the contents there.

-Then, it copies everything from this repo back up there.
+Then, it copies all the stuff from this repository back up there.

 Why?
 Because this allows me to do every bit of development from here, then send it back so everyone can use it.

 ## `colors.py`